Find game schools near you

 |Lead Artist / Tech Artist|

-Note that there isn’t data for Lead Artists or Art Directors until they have 3 to 6 years’ experience.
-This is because artists normally must accrue several years of on-the-job experience before they can be promoted into leadership positions.
+Note that there isn’t data for Lead Artists or Art Directors until they have three to six years’ experience.
+That’s because artists need several years of on-the-job experience before they’ll be promoted into leadership positions.

 Another way to break down the numbers is to look at each game artist salary based on job title.
-I think this is more useful because it gives a salary range.
-It also shows the differences between the various areas of art expertise, rather than lumping them all together under a single job title.
+This can be more useful because it gives a salary range.
+It also shows the differences between various areas of art expertise, rather than lumping them all together under one job title.

 |Game Artist (Generalist)|

 Other Factors That Affect Game Artist Salary

-The numbers above are averages from many hundreds of artist salaries, so they’re very general.
-In reality, there are other factors that can affect how much an artist is paid.
+The numbers above are averages from many hundreds of artist salaries, so they’re generalized.
+In practice, there are other factors that can affect how much each artist is paid:

-- Company/studio size.
-Larger companies generally have bigger project budgets, which allows them to pay their game artists higher salaries.
-For example, GlassDoor.com indicates that some concept artists at Riot Games are being paid as much as $200,000/year.
-That’s almost double the top-range artist salary at most other game studios.
+- Company or studio size.
+Larger companies usually have bigger project budgets, which allows them to pay their game artists higher salaries.
+For example, GlassDoor.com shows that some concept artists at Riot Games are being paid as much as $200,000/year.
+That’s nearly double the top-range artist salary at most other game studios.

-- Stylistic Fit.
+- Stylistic fit.
 Most artists have particular styles they excel at.
-While a great artist may be able to simulate other art styles, it certainly slows them down.
-If you can get into a studio that is a great match for an art style that you can do well and do quickly, then your earning potential will increase.
+While a great artist may be able to simulate other styles, it certainly slows them down.
+If you can get into a studio that’s a strong match for an art style you can do well and quickly, your earning potential will increase.

-- Ability to Specialize.
-Or to Generalize… Smaller game teams place a lot of value on artists who can work in many different art styles and roles.
-They don’t need to be great at everything, but they should be able to pick up any work that may be needed.
-On the other hand, larger teams tend to value an artist that is highly specialized in one area and can consistently do high-quality, expert-level work.
+- Ability to specialize.
+Or to generalize… Smaller game teams place more value on artists who can work in many different art styles and roles.
+They don’t require their artists to be great at everything.
+But they do want artists who are able to pick up any work that may be needed.
+On the other hand, larger teams tend to value artists who are highly specialized in one area, and can consistently do high-quality, expert-level work.
 Finding the right team and studio that values your generalist or specialist skill set is important.

 Demand for Game Artists